kelseyhightower/event-gateway-on-kubernetes/README.md

 ## Bootstrapping an Event Gateway Cluster

-In this section you will bootstrap a two node Event Gateway cluster backed by a single node etcd cluster.
-This deployment is only suitable for learning and demonstration purposes.
-This configuration is not recommend for production.
+In this section you will bootstrap a two node Event Gateway cluster suitable for learning and demonstration purposes.

+> The Event Gateway configuration used in this tutorial is not recommended for production as it lacks any form of security or authentication

 ### Create an etcd Cluster